StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 Generally, only absences that have been previously approved by the instructor or that are related to a medical issue (with accompanying documentation from a medical professional) will be considered excused.
+All excused absences must be documented via email with the instructor.

 Students that accumulate two unexcused absences within a three-week period will become Inactive.